Buckwheat Buttermilk Pancakes

 -Serve with your favorite topping – fresh fruit, maple syrup or plain.
 Enjoy!

-Pancake tip: Between each batch, for instance, if I make two or three pancakes before going right in to the next set of pancakes: I take frying pan and run it under cool water, then return it to the stove before adding the additional coconut oil or Earth balance (vegan butter) and putting in my next batch/batter.
+Pancake tip: Between each batch, for instance, if I make two or three pancakes before going right into the next set of pancakes: I take frying pan and run it under cool water, then return it to the stove before adding the additional coconut oil or Earth balance (vegan butter) and putting in my next batch/batter.
 I’d say for the past 10 years or so I’ve always done this while making pancakes.
 I do this to keep the heat of the pan consistent.
-It always bothered my how the first two or three would look great vs. the last two or three that would be burnt looking or darker.
+It always bothered me how the first two or three would look great vs. the last two or three that would be burnt looking or darker.